amaryshchenko/project-sp/README.md

 - **Active Directory is a prime target** — misconfigured GPOs and weak passwords can lead to full domain compromise
 - **SIEM visibility is critical** — without log ingestion and alerting, most of the attack would have gone undetected
 - **Defense and offense are two sides of the same coin** — understanding how attackers move laterally made me a better defender
-- **Phishing is still the most effective initial access vector** — technical controls alone aren't enough without user awareness
+- **Phishing is still effective initial access vector** — technical controls alone aren't enough without user awareness

 ---